 In many cases, chiropractic can provide relief from pain and discomfort associated with injuries to the brain and/or spine.
 Although it may not be a direct form of treatment for an injury to the head and/or brain, chiropractic can be combined with recommended treatment for effective relief, realignment of the spine, reduced nerve interference (especially after an accident or injury), and more.LEARN MORE

-Your doctor will provide additional instructions for optimal recovery, including getting plenty of physical rest (by getting enough sleep and taking naps as necessary throughout the day), avoiding certain physical activities and/or sports (especially if it caused the concussion in the first place), additional medication, and more.
+Your doctor will provide additional instructions on concussion treatment for optimal recovery, including getting plenty of physical rest (by getting enough sleep and taking naps as necessary throughout the day), avoiding certain physical activities and/or sports (especially if it caused the concussion in the first place), additional medication, and more.

 Some non-physical activities that require thinking and mental concentration may need to be reduced, as well, including certain TV shows, schoolwork, video games, texting, reading, using a computer, and more.
 Generally, these restrictions last for as long as they prompt your concussion symptoms to return.